jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/introduction.md

 open and unaccepted.

-In the [Policies section](/machine/web/organization/policies) on the ASM, you can select and configure the conditions or policies that the agent must validate for breaking the build.
+In the [Policies section](/machine/web/organization/policies) on the ARM, you can select and configure the conditions or policies that the agent must validate for breaking the build.